Shadows of Forgotten Ancestors: Festival release

 Throughout the film's festival run in Spring 1965, it represented "the Soviet Union" and not "the Ukrainian Soviet Socialist Republic", despite the fact that it was very distinctly Ukrainian.
-In 1965, the Head of State Film Agency of UkrSSR, Sviatoslav Ivanov, described in his diary how he, along with the film's main actors Larisa Kadochnikova and Ivan Mykolaychuk, went to Argentina for the Mar del Plata International Film Festival to represent the film there, noting that “we represented at the festival the Soviet Union, and we were not the Ukrainian, but the Soviet delegation.
+In 1965, the Head of State Film Agency of UkrSSR, Sviatoslav Ivanov, described in his diary how he, along with the film's main actors Larysa Kadochnykova and Ivan Mykolaychuk, went to Argentina for the Mar del Plata International Film Festival to represent the film there, noting that “we represented at the festival the Soviet Union, and we were not the Ukrainian, but the Soviet delegation.
 I was not offended by the words of greetings addressed to the Soviet Union (the crowd of Mar del Plata cried: ‘Viva Moscú’, ‘Viva Unión Soviética’) [...]
 We were just representatives of a great people and they [the Argentines] did not suspect the subtleties of relations within the two nations [of Russians and Ukrainians]".

 The film began its international film festival tour in Spring 1965 and was warmly received by a number of film festivals around the world; later, esteemed American film critic Roger Ebert in his 1978 review noted, perhaps somewhat exaggeratingly, that the film won “almost every award in sight on the 196[5] film festival circuit”.
 Among the film's screenings at more prestigious film festivals were an in-competition screening at Mar del Plata International Film Festival in March 1965, an out-of-competition screening at Venice Film Festival in late August 1965, an out-of-competition screening at San Sebastian Film Festival in early June 1965, an out-of-competition screening at San Francisco International Film Festival in early October 1965, an out-of-competition screening at Barcelona International Film Festival's Week of Films in Colour in late October 1965, an out-of-competition screening at Montreal Film Festival in late June 1966, an in-competition screening at the inaugural Rome Film Festival in late October 1965, an out-of-competition screening at 'Soviet Film Week' in Rome in late November 1965, an out-of-competition screening at 'Soviet Film Week' in London in late November 1965, an out-of-competition screening at Locarno Film Festival in late July 1966, an out-of-competition screening at New York Film Festival in late September 1966, an in-competition screening at Thessaloniki Film Festival in late September 1966, an out-of-competition screening at BFI London Film Festival's Festival of Festivals in early December 1966, and an out-of-competition screening at Melbourne International Film Festival in late June 1967.